parkermac/LO/README.md

 ```
 to your .bashrc or .bash_profile, and "source" it.
 Now (loenv) will appear at the start of your bash prompt.

-Every now and then (monthly?) it is good to update all the packages, which you can do from the command line:
+In the past I recommended updating your modules every now and then using:
 ```
 conda update --all
 ```
-Note: when I did this update on 2021.09.30 while trying to fix a cartopy problem it broke my installation, leaving me with a non-functioning numpy.
+BUT a couple of times recently this broke my installation, leaving me with a non-functioning numpy (frowny face).
 I fixed it by deleting the loenv folder in /Applications/miniconda3/envs (on my mac) and recreating the environment from scratch (the "conda create" step above).
 This only took 10 minutes this time and fixed both the numpy and cartopy problems.

 #### (4) Fork LO_user